-It’s time for the waiting game to begin, that’s what!
-For most of you, ten days will pass before scores appear online.
-In this article, learn about the wait, why sometimes it can take a little longer than normal, and what you can do to make the best use of your time while you wait for your ACT results.
+When are ACT scores available online?
+For most of you, within ten days.
+Over the course of this post, you’ll learn about the wait, why it can sometimes take a little longer than normal to get your scores, and how you can make the best use of your time while you wait for your ACT results.

 Ten Days?!
 That’s 14,400 minutes!

-If you happened to take the ACT writing, that score will usually take a couple of weeks extra.
+If you happened to take the ACT writing, that score will usually take a couple of weeks extra to arrive.
 Two readers grade your essay.
 After that, ACT has to get the scores in, verify them…well, you know the drill by now!

-So it’s ten days later, and the clock just struck midnight Tuesday.
-You log in to your ACT account and…
+But what happens if ten days have passed, the clock just struck midnight, you log in to your ACT account and…

 My Results Aren’t There!

 If more than a week does go by, though, then it would be appropriate to politely contact ACT.
-And no, if you call customer service they can’t give you your results by phone—but they’ll probably be able to explain why your scores are delayed and when you can expect to get them.
+Unfortunately, customer service can’t give you your results by phone—but they’ll probably be able to explain why your scores are delayed and when you can expect to get them.

 There are many reasons for a longer score delay.
 ACT explains these reasons on its website.
-In summary, something might have gone wrong at the testing center, or you might have filled out something incorrectly on the ‘supplemental information’ section of your answer page.
+In brief?
+Something might have gone wrong at the testing center, or you might have filled out something incorrectly on the ‘supplemental information’ section of your answer page.
 No matter the reason, there a near 0% chance that you won’t receive a score within a reasonable period of time.
 Contact the ACT can give you a better understanding of exactly how “reasonable” this period will be/feel for you.

 While obsessing over the questions you might have answered wrong may be tempting, there are better ways to spend the next week and a half.
-As I said before in my article on waiting for SAT scores, focusing on your classes and extracurricular activities is your best bet.
+As I said about waiting for SAT scores, focusing on your classes and extracurricular activities is your best bet.
 After all, by getting ready for the ACT your focus has been on the future.
 Take a little time to live in the present and experience what’s right in front of you.
 Though you’re still in school, think of this time as a mini-vacation.
 With homework, but a mini-vacation all the same.

-In the end, I can promise you that you’ll all eventually get through the wait until your act scores are available online.
+In the end, I can promise you that you’ll all eventually get through the wait until your ACT scores are available online.
 Hang in there, ACT scholars!